Of all the inexplicable cases I had investigated in all these years, none was ever as lethiferous, as 'The poniard of death'.

 We knew at that moment that the assassin stayed in this house.

-We located objects left behind that suggested that assertion, and we located also government documents and itineraries of Western diplomats.
+We had located objects left behind that suggested that assertion, and we located also government documents and itineraries of Western diplomats.

 But from amongst those official documents were payments that were paid by lo and behold, Herr Grossman.
 I was mindful of that implication and what it meant.